Green Office Chair: David Selden

 - Waste reduction

-For the past five years, NARF has partnered with Trees, Water & People, a 501(c)3 non-profit organization, to offset its global warming emissions for the major sources of consumption listed above.
+For the past six years, NARF has partnered with Trees, Water & People, a 501(c)3 non-profit organization, to offset its global warming emissions for the major sources of consumption listed above.
 This partnership includes a donation to the Native American solar furnace project to offset 647.5 tons of carbon dioxide, which matches NARF’s 2016 emissions.
 In addition to environmental benefits, the solar heater project helps Native American families in need by providing clean, free heat from the sun, as well as jobs.
 To learn more about this project, read the Indian Country Today article “Henry Red Cloud Leads the Renewable-Energy Charge at Pine Ridge.”

 Note that in 2015 NARF switched from using 30% recycled content paper to 100% recycled content paper.
 The higher recycled content is valued at 5.3 tons of CO2 consumed per ton of paper versus the 9 tons of CO2 consumed per ton of non-recycled paper.